 Before embarking on our tutorial there are a few SEO prerequisites which you will need to

-know so that you understand what we are talking about in our search engine optimisation guide.
+know so that you understand and can start learning about what we are talking about in our search engine optimisation guide.
 You need to know a little bit about

 each of the following :-